 Does the forest go silent after a 1080 drop?

 The impacts of 1080 on invertebrates, with special emphasis on Weta populations.

-The research involves monitoring six sites in the Aorangi Forest Park and two sites in the Rimutaka Range which are used as reference sites.
-The Rimutaka reference sites are also treated with 1080 but at different times, providing a valid comparison with the Aorangi sites for changes in wildlife abundance.
+The research involves monitoring six sites in the Aorangi Forest Park and two sites in the Remutaka Range which are used as reference sites.
+The Remutaka reference sites are also treated with 1080 but at different times, providing a valid comparison with the Aorangi sites for changes in wildlife abundance.
 We use chew cards, tracking tunnels and wax tags to monitor pest abundance.
 Bird recorders and observations are used to monitor native birds, while pitfall traps and Weta hotels are used to monitor invertebrates.

 Each site involves two days’ work.
 The first is used to distribute or activate the monitoring equipment which is either left out overnight or for three nights depending on the time of year.
 On day 2 we collect the equipment and results.
 These are then taken back to the lab where we collate and analyse the data.
 Many hours of work!

 I would highly recommend this scholarship to anyone looking for a way to spend their whole summer outdoors!
 As summer research scholars it has been our role to continue monitoring Aorangi and Remutaka Forests at 8 sites first established in 2012 by Victoria University.
 Monitoring has involved a number of different methods, including passive tracking devices (e.g. tracking tunnels, chew cards, wax tags, bird recorders etc), and active traps (e.g. pitfall traps for invertebrates, some of which were baited with squid).